Timothyoverton/monitor-activity/README.md

 ## CRITICAL INSTRUCTIONS FOR CLAUDE CODE

+### BEFORE YOU START: Check if User Already Has the Repo
+- Ask: "Should I create a new repo for this project or use an existing one?"
+- If existing repo: Skip clone step, just git pull and work in existing directory

 ### When Creating New Projects from This Stub - Follow These Steps EXACTLY:

 **Step 1: Clone and Setup**